MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/find-compatible-printer-driver-64-bit.md

 ---
 # How to find a compatible printer driver for a computer that's running a 64-bit version of Windows

-_Original product version:_ &nbsp;Windows 10, Windows Server 2012 R2
+_Original product version:_ &nbsp;Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp;895612

 ## Introduction